rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 - SSL connections are listed as such by rabbitmqctl
 - simplify permission configuration by removing the client permission scope
-- improved throughput of basic.publish
+- improve performance of message routing
 - removed support for basic.recover with requeue=false

 java client